From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Introduction

 Neural networks have highly complex loss landscapes which are non-convex and have non-unique degenerate minima.
 When a neural network is used as the basis for a Bayesian statistical model, the complex geometry of the loss landscape makes sampling from the Bayesian posterior using Markov chain Monte Carlo (MCMC) algorithms difficult.
 Much of the research in this area has focused on whether MCMC algorithms can adequately explore the \emph{global} geometry of the loss landscape by visiting sufficiently many minima.
 Comparatively little attention has been paid to whether MCMC algorithms adequately explore the \emph{local} geometry near minima.
 Our focus is on Stochastic Gradient MCMC (SGMCMC) algorithms, such as Stochastic Gradient Langevin Dynamics (SGLD; \citealt{welling2011SGLD}), applied to large models like neural networks.
 For these models, the local geometry near critical points is highly complex and degenerate, so local sampling is a non-trivial problem.

-In this paper we argue for a shift in focus from \emph{global} to \emph{local} posterior sampling for complex models like neural networks.
-Our main contributions are: \begin{itemize} \item \textbf{We identify open theoretical problems regarding the convergence of SGMCMC algorithms for posteriors with degenerate loss landscapes}.
-We survey existing theoretical guarantees for the \emph{global} convergence of SGMCMC algorithms, noting their common incompatibility with the degenerate loss landscapes characteristic of these models (e.g., deep linear networks).
+In this paper we argue for a shift in focus from \emph{global} to \emph{local} posterior sampling for complex models like neural networks (illustrated in \cref{fig:global-to-local}).
+Our main contributions are as follows.

+\begin{itemize} \item \textbf{We identify open theoretical problems regarding the convergence of SGMCMC algorithms for posteriors with degenerate loss landscapes.} We survey existing theoretical guarantees for the \emph{global} convergence of SGMCMC algorithms, noting their common incompatibility with the degenerate loss landscapes characteristic of these models (e.g., deep linear networks).
 Additionally, we highlight some important negative results which suggest that global convergence may in fact \emph{not} occur.
-Despite this, empirical results show that SGMCMC are able to extract non-trivial \emph{local} information from the posterior; a phenomena which currently lacks theoretical explanation. \item \textbf{We introduce a novel, scalable benchmark for evaluating the \emph{local} sampling performance of SGMCMC algorithms}.
-Recognizing the challenge of obtaining theoretical convergence guarantees in degenerate loss landscapes, this benchmark assesses a sampler's ability to capture known local geometric invariants related to \emph{volume scaling}.
+Despite this, empirical results show that SGMCMC algorithms are able to extract non-trivial \emph{local} information from the posterior; a phenomenon which currently lacks theoretical explanation. \item \textbf{We introduce a novel, scalable benchmark for evaluating the \emph{local} sampling performance of SGMCMC algorithms.} Recognizing the challenge of obtaining theoretical convergence guarantees in degenerate loss landscapes, this benchmark assesses a sampler's ability to capture known local geometric invariants related to \emph{volume scaling}.
 Specifically, it leverages deep linear networks (DLNs), where a key invariant controlling volume scaling --- the \emph{local learning coefficient} (LLC; \citealp{lauLocalLearningCoefficient2024}) --- can be computed analytically.
-This provides a ground-truth for local posterior geometry. \item \textbf{We evaluate common SGMCMC algorithms and find RMSProp-preconditioned SGLD \citep{li2016preconditioned} to be the most effective at capturing local posterior features}, scaling successfully up to models with O(100M) parameters.
+Our method provides ground-truth for local posterior geometry and, in contrast to \citet{lauLocalLearningCoefficient2024}, allows parameters with varying degrees of local degeneracy to be generated within the same model. \item \textbf{We find RMSProp-preconditioned SGLD \citep{li2016preconditioned} is most effective at capturing local posterior features among the samplers we evaluate.} We demonstrate our benchmark on five common SGMCMC algorithms, on models up to O(100M) parameters.
 This offers practical guidance for researchers and practitioners.
 Importantly, our benchmark shows that although we lack theoretical guarantees about global sampling, SGMCMC samplers are able to extract non-trivial local information about the posterior distribution. \end{itemize}